-After grieving for several years over her husband's death from Alzheimer's in 1997, Wellborn began a new relationship with a man in his 80s.
+After grieving for several years over her husband's death from Alzheimer's, Wellborn began a new relationship with a man in his 80s.
 They occasionally have sex, but mostly they enjoy each other's company, she says.
 "He wants so badly to have an erection, but it's hard for him," she says.
 "It might be the heart medication he's taking that causes the problem, because he's a very virile man.
 So we just have sex in a different way -- I don't mind at all -- and we're also very affectionate.
 He says it's so nice to wake up next to me."

 Her mastectomy two years ago after contracting breast cancer hasn't changed her self-image as a sexual being, primarily because Wellborn has had a lifelong positive attitude towards sexuality.